guangie88/hdfs-to-local/README.md

 # `hdfs-to-local`

-This is still an experimental project.
+This is an experimental project.

 Performs a recursive directory copy from HDFS host to local storage.
 Does not require any Hadoop binaries since it uses Go native implemented HDFS client